aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/programming-guide/training/pytorch-neuron-programming-guide.rst

 Neuron XLA device
 ~~~~~~~~~~~~~~~~~

-With PyTorch NeuronX the default XLA device is mapped to a NeuronCore.
-By default, one NeuronCore is configured.
-To use Neuron XLA device, specify
+With PyTorch NeuronX the default XLA device is mapped to a :ref:`Logical NeuronCore<logical-neuroncore-config>`.
+By default, one Logical NeuronCore is configured by a process.
+To use the Neuron XLA device, specify
 the device as ``xm.xla_device()`` or ``'xla'``:

 .. code:: python